Image: Lionsgate

 “In penance for their uprising, each district shall offer up a male and a female between the ages of 12 and 18 at a public ‘Reaping’.
 These tributes shall be delivered to the custody of The Capitol and then transferred to a public arena where they will fight to the death until a lone victor remains.
 Henceforth and forevermore this pageant shall be known as The Hunger Games.”

-However, I am here to tell you that I stand proudly among the 28% of people on ‘Goodreads,’ who believe that this is a 5-star book.
-I will now tell you why, but, before that, here’s a little bit of context.
+However, I am here to tell you that I stand proudly among the 28% of people on Goodreads who believe that this is a 5-star book.
+I will now tell you exactly why, but first, here’s a little bit of context:

-The book is set just before the 10th annual Hunger Games and follows 18-year-old Coriolanus Snow as he becomes a mentor to District 12’s female tribute, Lucy Gray Baird.
-For those of you who may not know, Coriolanus Snow is the main villain of Katniss’ story (64 years later), being Panem’s ruthless President, overseeing the cruelty of The Hunger Games.
+The story is set just before the 10th annual Hunger Games and follows 18-year-old Coriolanus Snow as he becomes a mentor to District 12’s female tribute, Lucy Gray Baird.
+For those of you who may not be acquainted with the entire Hunger Games universe, Coriolanus Snow is the main villain of Katniss’ story (64 years later in the timeline), being Panem’s ruthless President, overseeing the cruelty of The Hunger Games.

 Collins makes it clear right from the beginning that Coriolanus Snow is extremely preoccupied with the notion of becoming powerful and will do anything (even cheat) to help his tribute win.

-However, after reading this prequel, I can now say that Suzanne Collins’ characterisation of Snow was absolutely flawless.
-The book is set following the destructive war with the districts, and the Snow family, once wealthy, powerful and respected, are now falling to pieces.
-Coriolanus Snow, son of the Snow’s patriarch, is determined to raise his family’s status back to the way it was.
-So, when he becomes a mentor to the female tribute of District 12, he sees this as the perfect opportunity to restore his family to prosperity.
-The mentor who successfully aids their tribute to win The Hunger Games will be rewarded with a scholarship and a monetary prize.
+This prequel is set following the destructive war with the districts, and the Snow family, once wealthy and respected, are now falling to pieces.
+Coriolanus Snow, son of the Snow’s patriarch, is determined to regain the respect that his family once had, and he will do anything (and I mean anything) to succeed.
+So, when he becomes mentor to the female tribute of District 12, he sees this as the perfect opportunity to restore his family to prosperity.
+The mentor who successfully aids their tribute in winning The Hunger Games will be rewarded with a scholarship and monetary prize – all the things Coriolanus Snow so desperately wants.

-I was very relieved to find out that Collins would not glorify Snow in any way whatsoever, which some villain origin stories unfortunately do.
-Collins is successful in making Snow’s character so detestable and his actions so inexcusable, that even if you didn’t know about the villainous role he later plays in the main trilogy, it is impossible not to utterly hate him.
+Despite being a book centred around his life, I was very relieved to find that Collins would not glorify Snow in any way whatsoever, which some villain origin stories tend to lean more towards.
+Collins actually does quite the opposite – she proves why he should be utterly hated and leaves no room for sympathy.
+Snow’s character is presented as so detestable and his actions so inexcusable, that even if you aren’t aware of the role he later plays in Katniss’ story, it is impossible not to utterly hate him.

-Readers who are familiar with the main trilogy will also appreciate Collins’ well-placed references and nods to Katniss’ story.
-I love it when prequels address the origins of things mentioned in their main series and I think Collins did this perfectly.
+Readers who are familiar with the main trilogy will also appreciate the well-placed references and nods to Katniss’ story (with somewhat of a mention of her name in there too).
+I love it when a prequel addresses the origins of things mentioned in their main series, almost like they’re expanding the universe without interfering with the original characters’ storylines.

 Being set 64 years before the first book, Collins gives her readers an insight into how certain aspects of the Games were created.
-Mentors, betting, sponsors, interviewing tributes, forming allies, the Victor’s Village, some things that Snow created himself, were all further explained in this prequel.
-Knowing what I know now makes re-watching and re-reading the main trilogy even more impactful.
+The whole idea of mentors, Capitol citizens making bets, sponsors, interviewing tributes, forming allies, the creation of the Victor’s Village, some things that Snow had a hand in creating, were all further explained in this prequel.
+Knowing what I know now makes re-reading the main trilogy even more impactful – and I think that’s how you know if a prequel has succeeded or not.

-Overall, this book most definitely exceeded my expectations.
-The one bit of advice I’d give to anyone wanting to read it is to familiarise yourself with the main trilogy; it will make you appreciate this book so much more.
+Overall, this book most definitely exceeded my expectations – pay no attention to those reviewers on Goodreads; they don’t know what they’re talking about.
+The one bit of advice I would give to anyone considering reading this is to familiarise yourself with the main trilogy; it will make the reading experience just that little bit more worth it.
 I cannot wait for The Ballad of Songbirds and Snakes to be released in cinemas (on my birthday!) and I hope it will impress me as much as this book did.

 5/5 stars